yfnecz/Traffic-Light-Python-/README.md

 !
 Press "Enter" to open menu !
 ```

-The roads are managed using a circular queue, where the road at the front of the queue is open, and the rest are closed.
+The roads are "connected" in a circular queue, where the road at the front of the queue is open, and the rest are closed.
 In this case, "First" was added first, so it is also the first to be open.
 It will remain open for the specified interval of 8 seconds before switching to the next road in line.
 So, "Second" will open after "First" in 8 seconds, "Third" will open after "Second" in 16 seconds, and "Fourth" will open after "Third" in 24 seconds.

 For example, if the remaining time for "First" is 1 second, the system will display:
 ```